ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 {% raw %}{%  endblock %}{% endraw %}
 ```

 Notice that the action of the form is to redirect you to a different webpage.
 After we submit a value, we want to go to the page where we can get the result!
-We'll create this page and more info will be later in this lab.
+We'll create this page for ctof and the others later in this lab.

 Here's `ftoc.html`: